BACK - Between Two Wars

 Also, the title of this page, "Current Affairs", is no longer accurate.
 Ideally, most of the information that appears here should be moved to a history page--perhaps called "The Post-War Years"--and only events that happened in 2000 and later should appear as "Current Affairs".
 I will probably make those changes, eventually.

 In the meantime, please know that I haven't forgotten any of you.
-I can, and will, add new information to this page if people specifically request it, but I will no longer assume I can publish everything I know about living people without permission.
+I can, and will, add new information about people to this page if those people specifically request it, but I will no longer assume I can publish everything I know about living people without permission.

 -- Ken Dibble